 KRS 158.156

 Any employee of a school or a local board of education who knows or has reasonable cause to believe that a school student has been the victim of a violation of any felony offense specified in KRS Chapter 508 committed by another student while on school premises, on school-sponsored transportation, or at a school-sponsored event shall immediately cause an oral or written report to be made to the Principal of the school attended by the victim.
 The Principal shall notify the parents, legal guardians, or other persons exercising custodial control or supervision of the student when the student is involved in an incident reportable under this section.
 The Principal shall file a written report with the local school board and the local law enforcement agency or the Department of Kentucky State Police or the county attorney within forty-eight (48) hours of the original report.

+KRS 209.020 and 209.030

+School personnel shall report to the Cabinet for Health and Family Services when s/he has reasonable cause to suspect a disabled adult has suffered abuse, neglect or exploitation.

 KRS 209A.100

 Upon the request of a victim, school personnel shall report an act of domestic violence and abuse or dating violence and abuse to a law enforcement officer.
 School personnel shall discuss the report with the victim prior to contacting a law enforcement officer.

-KRS 209A.110
+68KRS 209A.110

 School personnel shall report to a law enforcement officer when s/he has a belief that the death of a victim with who s/he has had a professional interaction is related to domestic violence and abuse or dating violence and abuse.